 "But the Seventh-day Adventists have no human creed or discipline, therefore give room for God to teach through the gifts of the Spirit.
 They ardently desire to cast aside the traditions and fables of men, and keep the commandments of God and the faith of Jesus Christ.
 Their weekly practice in keeping the Sabbath is a standing rebuke on the churches and the world. and on almost every point of Bible truth they stand in direct opposition to the popular doctrines of the churches.
 And, besides this, there has been an unceasing testimony among us, warning us to stand out separate from the world."
-James White, Review and Herald, October 1, 1861 the Spirit; embracing the faith that thus the Lord will teach us from time to time.
+James White, Review and Herald, October 1, 1861

+One week later John Loughborough gave the reason why: the Spirit; embracing the faith that thus the Lord will teach us from time to time.
 And in this we take a position against the formation of a creed." ibid.